Shopify Marketing

 5. Use Meta Advantage+ catalog ads for reaching new audiences.
 Automatically match potential customers to your product catalog with up-to-date pricing and availability.
 (You can also use them to retarget users who have previously interacted with your brand.)

-Pick and choose the marketing strategies above to create a well-rounded, multi-channel marketing strategy for your Shopify store.
-Each channel serves a distinct purpose: understand and articulate it across each stage of your consumer journey.
+Pick and choose the marketing tactics above to create a well-rounded, multi-channel promotion strategy for e-commerce.
+Each channel serves a distinct purpose, so understand and articulate it across each stage of your consumer journey.

 For example, consider the success story of Jack Archer, OpenStore's fast-growing, popular men's fashion brand: